grichardsldn/darkbat/README.md

 Clicking on something clickable highlights it, keypresses that are not the viewer keys are sent to the client application that owns the highlighted item.

+There's a #define STEREOSCOPIC in viewer/viewcpp, setting that to 1 will give red/green 3d, though it just stamps the green over the red, so it's a bit cranky.

 # demo client

 These are a ui for a bank of volume control sliders.
 They project to an adjustable position, a bit